CHRISTMAS BAZAAR - November 26 from 9:00 to 2:00

-“To mobilize the resources and engage the members of the Parish, focussing these on the problem of hunger/malnutrition amongst families and individuals in Oakville and in Itabo, Cuba, (where we have a partner church, St. Mary the Virgin), and working in partnership with a few selected community agencies.”
+The Food Ministries at St. Jude’s mobilize the resources and engage the members of the Parish to focus on interventions to alleviate the problems of hunger/malnutrition and food insecurity amongst families and individuals in our community, working in partnership with community agencies.

 - Thursday Night Dinners at Kerr Street Mission

-The Thursday Night dinner team, about 20 each month from a pool of 40 volunteers, continue to have great fun, whilst looking after and catering for about 100 guests once a month.
-We maintained our “fresh food policy” despite rising food prices, and continued to offer a choice of three main courses.
+The Thursday Night dinner team, continue to have great fun, whilst looking after and catering for about 50 guests once a month.
+We maintained our “fresh food policy” despite rising food prices, and continue to offer a choice of three main courses.
 A “restaurant’ atmosphere and interaction with our guests remain a priority and St. Jude’s night is always popular and well-attended.

-In 2017, our team of 46 volunteers (the largest number yet!) received, sorted, and hand-delivered over 40,000 pounds of food to 151 persons (including 74 children and teens) in the Margaret and Maurice Drive community.
-This food is delivered weekly to St. Jude’s by Food For Life, and is supplemented one week per month with 10 boxes of fresh fruit and vegetables, purchased from the Halton Fresh Food Box Program.
-We have been able to support several Restore clients and our Newcomer Family, too.
+The team of volunteers receive, sort, and hand-deliver to families in the Margaret and Maurice Drive community.
+This food is delivered weekly, and is supplemented one week per month with 10 boxes of fresh fruit and vegetables, purchased from the Halton Fresh Food Box Program.

-For the fifth summer in a row, volunteers from St. Jude have provided a weekly BBQ in July and August to the families residing in the Margaret/Maurice Drive complex.
+Volunteers from St. Jude provide a weekly BBQ in July and August for the families residing in the Margaret/Maurice Drive complex.
 The purpose of the program is to: